 The V&A Waterfront’s numerous underground parking lots provide ample disabled parking.
 In addition to this, there is a MyCITI bus station at the waterfront that services two routes.
 Most of the public areas and restaurants at the waterfront are wheelchair friendly, and there are disabled toilet facilities at three separate locations in the shopping centre.

 Currently, no public transport travels all the way to Cape Point, making it somewhat more difficult to access.
 However, the actual attraction is fairly accessible.
-The Flying Dutchman funicular is wheelchair friendly, as is the Two Oceans Restaurant.
+The Flying Dutchman funicular is wheelchair friendly.
 Those with limited mobility won’t be able to reach the lighthouse, but there are many accessible lookout points where visitors can still enjoy the views.
 The shops at the lower level are also accessible.
 Cape Point recently launched a free audio tour that allows visitors to explore the site at their own pace while listening to interesting facts and stories.
 The app picks up on your GPS location, which means that those with limited mobility can explore Cape Point without feeling rushed.

 While the City Walk itself may present those with disabilities with a few challenges, the Company’s Garden, where the walk begins, is fairly accessible.
 Street parking is close to the actual garden and public transport with low-floor-entry vehicles stop at the garden.
 Ramps accommodate changes in levels, and there are benches in all areas of the garden.
 There is clear signage throughout the garden indicating the location of facilities – including two wheelchair-accessible toilets – as well as information brochures at the Visitors’ Centre.